aivanoved/duden-cli/README.md

-# Duden SDK
+# Duden cli

-An sdk for the Duden API
+An cli for the Duden API